After much poking and prodding, this island is decidedly not a magnetic anomaly, but it sure is pretty.

 Since Cook’s slightly weird report of unusual magnetic activity, the island has been tested with various instruments by curious people trying to figure out the mystery, which so far seems to be something out of Cook’s imagination.

-Despite its lack of magnetic properties, Magnetic Island is still a lovely and interesting place with pristine beaches, wild rainforest, and mangroves.
+Despite its lack of magnetic properties, Magnetic Island is still a lovely and interesting place with pristine beaches, Eucalyptus woodlands, and mangroves.
 An important defensive position during World War II, the island still has some battered remains of its time served during the war, including an observation deck overlooking Cleveland Bay.
 Like the rest of the island, it was knocked around and damaged pretty severely during 1971’s Cyclone Althea, but Magnetic Island is resilient and made a quick recovery.

 A wildlife haven, the island is a prime fishing spot as well as home to some 800 koalas.
 There are also several themed tours you can take depending on your interests, from boating to bushwalking to touring the remaining war fortifications.